 Students should avoid the use of Scotch tape on walls because it has a tendency to damage paint and other surfaces when removed.
 Residence Halls may have and communicate specific policies regarding what adhesives may be used on walls based on specific types of wall surfaces.
 Charges will be assessed on the student’s account whenever damage to the room occurs because of the use of tape, adhesive picture holders, thumbtacks, nails, decals, etc.

 The University reserves the right, as stated in the housing contract, to enter rooms without a search warrant for the purpose of maintaining security, discipline, and the orderly operation of an educational institution.

 Smoking is prohibited in all residence facilities.
 Refer to the University’s Smoking Policy for more information.

 Corridors and lounges are public areas and should not be used for sporting events or horseplay to avoid personal injury or property damage.

 - A student may subscribe to a local telephone service, “Opt-In Phone Service” that can be purchased.
-A student may subscribe to individual phone service by contacting the Office of Housing.
+A student may subscribe to individual phone service by contacting the Office of Residential Life.
 During the summer and the first month of an academic year, a student may either select or decline the service.
 The cost of the service is $176 per semester, which is billed to the student’s account.
 Each student must provide his/her own telephone instrument.
 A 2.4 ghz phone is prohibited as it interferes with wireless data service.
 Any problem with the telephone service should be directed to the OIT/ICS group at 574-631-8111.